mento-protocol/governance-watchdog/DEPLOY_FROM_SCRATCH.md

    # 3. Monitor the configured Telegram channel for a message to appear

    # 4. Check the function logs via:
-   npm run logs # prints logs into your local terminal (with a few seconds of latency)
-   # OR
-   npm run logs:url # prints a URL to the cloud console logs in the browser
+   npm run logs # prints logs into your local terminal incl. a URL to the full logs in the google cloud console
    ```

 ## Debugging Problems